+One thing’s for sure: job references are very important.
 When you’re looking for a job, there are several important elements you need to be aware of.
-References are definitely one of those elements!
+And job references are definitely one of those elements because they matter.

 The information you provided in your CV and backed up during your interview, in their eyes, doesn’t have to be accurate or even true.
 Even if it is, that still doesn’t guarantee you will be a good employee if they hire you.